Referring for CAR T-Cell Therapy

 CAR T for Lymphoma

-- Histologically confirmed diagnosis of DLBCL, primary mediastinal B-cell lymphoma, high grade B-cell lymphoma, or DLBCL arising from follicular lymphoma that has either not responded to, or relapsed after, second or greater lines of systemic therapy.
+- Histologically confirmed diagnosis of mantle cell lymphoma that has either not responded to, or relapsed after first line of therapy.

 CAR T for Leukemia

-- Confirmed diagnosis of B-cell acute lymphoblastic leukemia (ALL) that has either not responded or relapsed after at least two lines of prior treatment.
+- Confirmed diagnosis of B-cell acute lymphoblastic leukemia (ALL) that has either not responded or has relapsed after one line of prior treatment.

 Preparing Patients for CAR T-Cell Therapy